ThemModdingHerds/gfs/GFS/README.md

 BinaryReader reader = new BinaryReader(someStreamOrFilePath);
 RevergePackage file = reader.ReadRevergePackage(); // extends List<RevergePackageEntry>
-RevergePackageHeader header = file.Header; // contains file count, offset, version and file identifier RevergePackageEntry entry = file[index]; // contains all the files and their data
+RevergePackageHeader header = file.Header; // contains file count, offset, version and file identifier RevergePackageEntry entry = file[index]; // the entry contains the path to the file and its data
 ```

 or parsing a folder into one: